-Before taking camshaft lobe measurements the camshaft must be carefully inspected for straightness, scoring and galling.
-Camshaft lobes wear and affect valve timing and operation.
-Camshaft duration, lift and overlap are important factors that contribute to valve timing and ultimately engine performance.
-Take valve clearance measurements with the both intake and exhaust valves completely closed, with the cam contacting the lifter at the base or bottom of the camshaft lobe.
+Before taking camshaft lobe measurements, the camshaft must be carefully inspected for straightness, scoring, and galling.
+Camshaft lobes wear, and effect valve timing and operation.
+Camshaft duration, lift, and overlap are important factors that contribute to valve timing and ultimately engine performance.
+Take valve clearance measurements with the intake and exhaust valves completely closed.
+This is done with the cam contacting the lifter at the base or bottom of the camshaft lobe.

-Lift: This measurement refers to how far the camshafts lobe opens the valve into the cylinder.
-If the valve doesn't open far enough into the cylinder there will be a restriction in the air/fuel charge.
+Lift: This measurement refers to how far the camshaft's lobe opens the valve into the cylinder.
+If the valve doesn't open far enough into the cylinder, there will be a restriction in the air/fuel charge.
 This too will result in poor engine performance.
-The measurement can be measured with a micrometer.
-Measure from the nose to the heel of the cam lobe and then deduct the base circle.
-This results in an accurate measurement of the cam lobe lift.
+This measurement can be measured with a micrometer.
+Measure from the nose to the heel of the cam lobe, and then deduct the base circle.
+This results in an accurate measurement of cam lobe lift.

-Overlap: As the engine cycles, there is a time when the intake and exhaust valves will be opened at the same time.
+Overlap: As the engine cycles, there’s a time when the intake and exhaust valves remain open at the same time.
 This is a good thing and known as valve overlap.
-It's an important function in valve timing because the exhaust gases flowing through the exhaust valve and manifold help draw a fresh charge through the intake valve into the combustion chamber.
+It's an important function in valve timing, because the exhaust gases flowing through the exhaust valve and manifold help draw a fresh charge through the intake valve and into the combustion chamber.